Coronavirus (COVID-19) FAQs and Resources

 Workplace Safety & Prevention Services Guidance on Health and Safety For Veterinary Services

 The CVO's May 14th update, which reiterates their direction.
 "Our direction remains consistent – in determining services to be delivered, a veterinarian must use their judgment with consideration to the animal, the context, their competence, public safety and staff safety."

-As the OVMA wrote in their Thursday NewsHound email, the OAVT, OVMA and CVO have been in communication throughout this pandemic.
+As the OVMA wrote in a recent NewsHound email, the OAVT, OVMA and CVO have been in communication throughout this pandemic.
 "All three organizations have shared member concerns, stories, struggles and triumphs.
 We would like to extend our heartfelt thanks and commendation to Ontario's veterinary teams over the last two months.
 You have continually been thrown new challenges and reintegrating non-urgent care into practice is yet another one.
 We hope that veterinarians, registered veterinary technicians and the whole veterinary team can continue to work cooperatively to adapt once again as the province reopens."